Soumya-CSE/GapWatch/README.md

-# SAT-SA — Supervisory Analytics Tool for SOC Assessment
+# GapWatch — Supervisory Analytics Tool for SOC Assessment
 Analyzes SOC alert and case-management data across multiple Critical Sector Entities (CSEs) to flag execution gaps and negative space for supervisory review — fully offline, no cloud, no